RyanJarv/AWS-wtfisims/README.md

   * WriteACL access does actually grant write ACL access howoever.
 * You can determine an account # from just a bucket name when the bucket is public.
   * Update conditional acccess block with wildccard, need to find the reference for this.
+* sts:GetCallerIdentity access is allowed by default.
+  * Heard someone say this can't be blocked, not sure if this is true.